 Big Creek Agate - Oregon CoastBig Creek Beach

 This section of the coastline, a few miles away from Yachats, is popular among agate collectors.
-This spot that can easily be missed but a distinctive landmark, Big Creek Bridge, makes it easier to locate this scenic destination.
+This spot, which can easily be missed, is a distinctive landmark: Big Creek Bridge makes it easier to locate this scenic destination.

 Carl G. Washburne Memorial State Park Rockhounding gravel bar agateCarl Washburne State Park